DFMichelangelo/DFMichelangelo.github.io/pages/giving-talks.md

 - I am currently only available for both **in-person** and **online** talks.
 - I would expect my travel and accommodation to be covered.
-- I am holding an [Italian Passport](https://www.passportindex.org/passport/italy/), Which means for conferences outside of Schengen area (US, UK, etc.) I would need some assistance on the business visa application.
+- I am holding an [Italian Passport](https://www.passportindex.org/passport/italy/), which means for conferences outside of Schengen area (US, UK, etc.) I would need some assistance on the business visa application.

 You can reach me out at [df.michelangelo@gmail.com](mailto:df.michelangelo@gmail.com).